collabdotcloud/docs.st.collab.cloud/docs/admin/extensions/connections-api.md

 [HCL Connections API Documentation](https://ds-infolib.hcltechsw.com/ldd/lcwiki.nsf/xpAPIViewer.xsp?lookupName=HCL+Connections+8.0+API+Documentation#action=openDocument&content=catcontent&ct=api)

-We currently use version 8 in our Single-Tenant environment.
+We use version 8 in our Single-Tenant environment.

 ## How do I get access to the API?

-The APIs support only Oauth/OIDC access.
+The APIs support only Basic/Oauth/OIDC access.
 Please open a support ticket if you want to use the API's.
 You will then be provided with your Client-ID and Client-Secret.